 In future episodes, the show's creators plan to bring in a wide variety of different technologies, including fingerprinting, DNA evidence and computer modeling -- whatever is most suited to the case at hand.
 If you love science or history, or you just love a good mystery, this is definitely a show to mark on your calendar.

-For more information about "Unsolved History" and related topics, check out the links on the next page.
+For more information about "Unsolved History" and related topics, check out the links below.